kangoolutions/CPI-Grafana-Monitor/getting_started.md

 # Prerequisits

-- You need permissions to create instances for "Process Integration Runtime" with plan "api" on your SAP BTP Subaccount on which your CPI is running
+- You need permission to create instances for "Process Integration Runtime" with plan "api" on your SAP BTP Subaccount on which your CPI is running
-- You need permissions to import packages, deploy artifacts and create security artifacts on cpi.
+- You need permission to import packages, deploy artifacts, and create security artifacts on cpi.
 Developer or Admin should work

 # Steps

 1. Create a Grafana Cloud Account
-2. Create Folder and import dashboards in Grafana Cloud
+2. Create a Folder and import dashboards in Grafana Cloud
-3. Collect credentials und urls from Grafana Cloud
+3. Collect credentials and urls from Grafana Cloud
 4. Import Integration Flow to SAP Cloud Integration
 5. Create api instance on BTP and collect credentials
 6. Create credentials artifacts on Cloud Integration and configure Integration Flow
 7. Configure the log and metric collecting Integration Flow and deploy
 8. Have fun :-)
-9. Give feedback
+9. Give us some feedback

-## 1. Create Grafana Cloud Account
+## 1. Create a Grafana Cloud Account

-The Grafana Cloud Account is free in its basic version for up to 3 users and a sufficient amount of logs and metrics for this project.
-Be aware, that retention time is only 14 days.
+The Grafana Cloud Account is free in its basic version for up to three users and a sufficient number of logs and metrics for this project.
+Be aware that retention time is only 14 days.

 1. Go to [www.grafana.com](https://grafana.com/auth/sign-up/create-user) and create a new account.

 ![Grafana Free Forever](res/media/screenshots/grafana.com/grafana.com_free_forever.png)

-There are 2 different parts of your new account.
+There are two different parts to your new account.
 Your Grafana Instance where you see dashboards and the Account Management.

 ### URL Structure